Saraikela State

-Saraikela State also spelt Seraikela, Saraikella or Seraikella, was a small princely state in India during the British Raj, in what is now the Seraikela-Kharsawan district of the Jharkhand state.
+Saraikela State also spelt Seraikela, Saraikella or Seraikella, was a odia princely state in India during the British Raj, in what is now the Seraikela-Kharsawan district of the Jharkhand state.
 Its capital was at Saraikela.

 The state had an area of 1163 km^{2} which yielded an average revenue of Rs.
 92,000 in 1901, and was one of the nine Chota Nagpur States, a group of small, non-salute states (minor princely states), under the authority of the governor of Bengal Presidency.
 The last ruler of the state, Raja Aditya Pratap Singh Deo, signed the merger agreement acceding to the Indian Union on 18 May 1948.

 History

 The state was founded in 1620 by Raja Bikram Singh, from Rathore clan of Rajputs.
 The state came under the influence of the Maratha rulers of Nagpur in the 18th century, and became a princely state of British India in 1803, at the conclusion of the Second Anglo-Maratha War at Deogaon of Orissa.
 After the war, the East India Company included the Saraikela princely state under the governance of the Chhota Nagpur Commissioner.